pyrite-dev/milsko/README.txt

           This section exists for people who chose D.

           TARGET           - Target environment, chosen by Makefile in default settings.

           GCC              - Prefix for GCC toolchains.
 This does not matter if you set CC manually.

           CC               - C compiler.

           DEBUG            - Debug build or not, 0 in default settings.

           VULKAN           - Build Vulkan widget or not.

           OPENGL           - Build OpenGL widget or not.

           USE_STB_IMAGE    - Use stb_image or not.

+          USE_STB_TRUETYPE - Use stb_truetype or not.

+          USE_FREETYPE2    - Use FreeType2 or not.

           PREFIX           - Installation destination directory.

                                 Makefile targets